 Most ranches and family farms across America have been lost to corporate agriculture and commercial development.
 Shortly after WWII many American families sold out the family farms for what they saw as a better way of living.
 Many moved to the cities and suburbs, selling the old family acreage in hopes of a more lucrative way of life.
 Families often became disjointed and separated losing something of deep value.
 More than the land (which in many cases had been in their families for generations), they lost the ability to establish heritage together.
 More and more I see many trying to regain what was lost only to discover how hard it is to acquire not just the land to do it on, but the shared vision among parents, children and grandchildren to build something of importance together.
 I believe one of the greatest privileges Nancy and I share here on Timber Butte Homestead is our family’s ability to have such a desire and vision.
 Timber Butte has become a family affair.

 One of Nancy’s and my favorite television programs is now the longest running series in Canadian history.
-It’s called “Heartland” for any who would like to check it out.
-Heartland has been aired for over twelve years using the same basic cast.
-“Heartland” is the story of three family generations working together on a 600 acre horse and cattle ranch in Alberta, Canada.
+It’s called “top germany dating apps” for any who would like to check it out.
+Heartland has been aired for over twelve years using the same basic cast. “top germany dating apps” is the story of three family generations working together on a 600 acre horse and cattle ranch in Alberta, Canada.
 It’s the story of how a family struggled to hang on, working together on a valued piece of land which had been in their family for several generations.
 The story illustrates, not just life on the farm, but more so, the ins and outs of working out family dynamics during good times and bad.
 We value this because it addresses the reality that every family struggles with conflict but for those who persevere those conflicts can be overcome.
 For any who might desire what we are endeavoring to do here on Timber Butte, it is a must watch.

 One of the last things my father did before his Alzheimer’s took a serious hold on life was to help pour the foundation on the barn.
 The barn was the first structure we built here on the ranch and I’ll be forever grateful the Lord gave him the energy to have even a small part in the development of Timber Butte before his death.
 After he was gone we brought my mother home to spend her last year with our entire family around her.
 Four generations had gathered during that year.
 More than once we gathered around the dining room table, laughing and eating farm to table dinners sometimes sharing a glass of Timber Butte wine.
 Although she suffered with dementia she fully enjoyed farm life helping Nancy in the kitchen garden and even caring for new born animals.
 Mom died here in her own bed with children, grandchildren and great-grandchildren around her.
 Our experience with being intimately involved in the last days of our parents’ lives are a reminder to people like Nancy and me of just how short life is and how key family relations are all the way to the end.